 Revenue in USD million and CAGR from 2023 to 2030

 Revenue forecast, company share, competitive landscape, growth factors, and trends

-This report forecasts revenue growth at global, regional, & country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2014 to 2026.
-For the purpose of this study, Grand View Research has segmented the global e-prescribing market report on the basis of product, delivery mode, end use, usage methods, substances & specialties, and region:
+This report forecasts revenue growth at global, regional & country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2017 to 2030.
+For this study, Grand View Research has segmented the global e-prescribing market report based on product, delivery mode, end-use, usage methods, substances, specialties, and region:

 Middle East & Africa

 b.
 The global e-prescribing market size was estimated at USD 2.89 billion in 2022 and is expected to reach USD 3.66 billion in 2023.